Is the fog finally clearing? Truvada SPC invalidation confirmed by Court of Appeal

 The Patents Court was unsure on whether Article 3(a) was complied with.
 The judge (Mr Justice Arnold) stated “more is required, but it is not clear what more is required”, over and above the product simply falling within the claims of the basic patent.
 In view of this uncertainty, he referred the matter to the CJEU.

-The CJEU issued its decision (case C-121/17) in summer 20181 (reported in our previous newsletter1), formulating a two-part test to decide if Article 3(a) was complied with:
+The CJEU issued its decision (case C-121/17) in summer 2018, formulating a two-part test to decide if Article 3(a) was complied with:

 - Test 1: the combination of active ingredients must necessarily, in the light of the description and drawings of that patent, fall under “the invention covered by that patent”, and